Smooth Backfitting for Additive Hazard Rates: Simulation Study

 \subsection{Simulation Results}

 We compare the performance of the local linear smooth backfitting estimator to the local constant smooth backfitting estimator.
-We also compare those proposed estimators to a version a classical backfitting equivalent where only the updated component is smoothed, see \cite{buja1989linear}.
+We also compare these proposed estimators to a version of the classical backfitting equivalent where only the updated component is smoothed, see \cite{buja1989linear}.

 Figure \ref{sim_figure} shows the estimation results for the first component from 100 simulations in a setting with sample size $n=5000$, dimension $d=3$, and correlation $\rho=0.5$, calculated with a MISE optimal bandwidth.
-We find that the classical backfitting estimators are much more noisy than their smooth backfitting counterpart.
-The local constant smooth backfitting estimator is more wiggly than the local linear version.
-This first impression can be further verified in Table \ref{sim_table}: classical backfitting estimators perform much wose than the smooth alternatives.
-The local linear classical backfitting estimator only gives sensible results in the most easy settings, that is when $n=5000$ and or $d=3$, while breaking down in all other cases.
+We find that the classical backfitting estimators produce in more noise than their smooth backfitting counterpart.
+The local constant smooth backfitting estimator is less smooth (more "wiggly") than the local linear version.
+This first impression can be further verified in Table \ref{sim_table}: Classical backfitting estimators perform significantly worse than the smooth alternatives.
+The local linear classical backfitting estimator only gives sensible results in the easiest settings, that is when $n=5000$ and or $d=3$, while breaking down in all other cases.
 Another observation is that that the local linear smooth backfitting estimator is nearly always to be preferred to local constant smooth backfitting estimator.
 Only in the most challenging setting, i.e., $n=500$, $d=30$, did the local constant smooth backfitting estimator outperform the local linear version.
 But even in that case the advantage is only by a small margin.